Manage Person Data - Menu in WISEid Portal

 You can enter partial name in First Name and Last Name fields to find results containing the name entered.
 The partial name search allows you to continue searching even if you are unsure of the person's exact first or last name, or unsure of the exact spelling of the person’s first or last name.
 You can use just the first letter of a person’s first or last name, or a few letters that you know must be in the results to find the person you are searching for.

-The logic of the Advanced Search tool allows WISEid to provide more accurate search results than the standard Person Search with less information.
+The logic of Advanced Search provides more accurate search results than the standard Person Search with less information.

-The Advanced Search tool will display all results on one table, so be aware that the table may be long and require a bit of scrolling to view all results.
+Advanced Search displays all results on one table, so the table may be long and require scrolling to view all results.

 To refine those results, you can use additional filters if you know that information: